RTÉ: 21st century

 On 1 June 2009, the Sunday Independent reported that RTÉ was on the brink of bankruptcy.
-Such reports are denied by RTÉ, though the organisation acknowledges how under the current financial structure there is "serious financial difficulty" and a review of its financial procedures is underway and to be completed by 2010.
-On 11 June 2009 the Director General of RTÉ Cathal Goan reported to the Oireachtas that RTÉ was not bankrupt and that it would break even by year end On 3 July 2009, the RTÉ 2008 Annual Report was published.
+Such reports were denied by RTÉ, though the organisation acknowledged that, under its financial structure, there were "serious financial difficulties" and a review of its economic procedures was underway to be completed by 2010.
+On 11 June 2009, the director general of RTÉ, Cathal Goan, reported to the Oireachtas (parliament) that RTÉ was not bankrupt and that it would break even by year's end.
+On 3 July 2009, the RTÉ 2008 Annual Report was published.
 The organisation broke even in 2008.
 On 29 September 2009, RTÉ revealed a proposal for the regeneration of its existing building estimated to cost €350 million.
 If approved, the project would see the gradual replacement over a 10- to 15-year period of most of the current 1960s and 1970s buildings on the Donnybrook site.
-The new building would accommodate the switch over to high-definition, additional channels and new studios.
-RTÉ has since received planning consent from Dublin City Council for an application for the redevelopment of the station's Donnybrook site.The proposal for redevelopment of the site was accepted by local councillors last November 2009.The next stage of the planning process involves all parties having an opportunity to lodge appeals with An Bord Pleanála over the coming four weeks (by May 2010).
+The new building would accommodate the switch-over to high-definition, additional channels, and new studios.
+RTÉ has since received planning consent from Dublin City Council for an application for the redevelopment of the station's Donnybrook site.
+The proposal for the site's redevelopment was accepted by local councillors in November 2009, with the subsequent appeal window closing in May 2010.
 The proposal would also involve building a new entrance onto the N11 Stillorgan dual carriageway.

-The death of RTÉ broadcaster Gerry Ryan led to controversy for RTÉ when it emerged that traces of cocaine were the "likely trigger" of the star's sudden death on 30 April 2010.
+The death of RTÉ broadcaster Gerry Ryan led to controversy for RTÉ, when it emerged that traces of cocaine were the "likely trigger" of the star's sudden death on 30 April 2010.
 Drugs Minister Pat Carey said he was "a bit taken aback, first of all, by the whole attitude of RTÉ over the last while" concerning the circumstances of Ryan's death.
-Comparing Ryan's cocaine use to the 2007 death of model Katy French, Carey said that the media were "very judgmental" when French died but it had now "come home to roost in their own case".
+Comparing Ryan's cocaine use to the 2007 death of model Katy French, Carey said that the media were "very judgmental" when French died, but it had now "come home to roost in their own case".

 In September 2010, RTÉ broadcast a controversial nine-minute radio interview with Taoiseach Brian Cowen from a Fianna Fáil think-in in Galway.
-The interview led to increased pressure for Cowen to resign in the days that followed after it was thought he had been drunk on the radio.
+The interview led to increased pressure for Cowen to resign in the days that followed after it was thought that he had been drunk on the radio.